Introduction to U.S. K-1 Fiance Visa Cost

 Employment Authorization Document

-If you apply for an Employment Authorization Document (EAD), Form I-765, at the same time as your Adjustment of Status, then the EAD fee does not apply.
+Employment Authorization Document (EAD) allows you to work legally in the USA before your green card arrives.
+If you apply for an EAD, Form I-765, at the same time as your Adjustment of Status, then the EAD fee does not apply.
+As shown above USCIS is currently proposing to eliminate the free I-765 with an I-485.

 Removal Of Conditions Government Fees